codemytea/AES/README.md

 Note that this assumes that your current working directory (cwd) is the NERTrainerProject folder.

-To run the NER trainer, you will need to import the SpaCy library (https://spacy.io/usage) and sklearn.model_selection (https://scikit-learn.org/stable/install.html).
-Finally, follow the instructions here https://spacy.io/usage/training to use the script to train the model.
+To run the NER trainer, you will need to import the SpaCy library (`pip install spacy`) and sklearn (`pip install -U scikit-learn`).
+Then run the following commands:

+- `python -m spacy init fill-config ./Data/base_config.cfg ./Data/config.cfg`
+- `python -m spacy train ./Data/config.cfg  --output ./Data  --paths.train ./Data/train_data.spacy  --paths.dev ./Data/test_data.spacy`

 Once the model has been trained, copy the folder `model-best` from the output and put it in the `data` folder under `resources` under `main` in the `message-handler` module (`message-handler/src/main/resources/data`).